Educational Outreach for Pollution Control

 Proper Erosion and Sediment Control

 Erosion occurs when soil, also known as ‘sediment’, is removed by water or wind and then settles somewhere new.
 When erosion occurs, the eroded soil can pollute nearby streams and the Chesapeake Bay.
 The Maryland Department of the Environment (MDE) offers a Responsible Personnel Certification Course to individuals interested in learning about Maryland’s erosion and sediment control program and how it protects local water resources and the Chesapeake Bay.
-You can help reduce sediment pollution to the Bay by better understanding best practices for erosion and sediment control and by reporting violations to your local city or county government or to MDE.

 Proper Disposal of Vehicle Fluids

 Used motor oil, diesel fuel, kerosene, transmission fluid and hydraulic oil can be properly disposed for FREE at locations across Maryland.
-These substances contain toxins that can harm humans and the environment..
+These substances contain toxins that can harm humans and the environment.

 Storm Drain Stenciling